Expert Advice on Performance Reviews and Appraisals

 The PowerHouse Programme a powerful transformational journey in professional and personal development that is included in ELEVATE

-For the first time in Ireland, The Adam Fidler Academy is now enrolling for Level 5 Level 6 and certified FETAC Diploma.
-For a more in depth explanation of time requirements, workload, expectations, and cost please join us next October 13th.
-Sign up to our next Exploration call Oct 13, 2022 12:45 PM
+The Adam Fidler Academy is now enrolling for Level 5 Level 6 and certified FETAC Diploma.
+For a more in depth explanation of time requirements, workload, expectations, and cost please contact aisling@executivepaforum.com.

-Rise Programme Mutliple professional development opportunities throughout the year
+Rise Programme Multiple professional development opportunities throughout the year.

-Executive PA Summit 2023 If you can only commit to one training event next year, make sure it’s this one in May 2023.
-Register here.
-No registration necessary for ELEVATE or RISE members as attendance at the two days is included in memberships.
+Executive PA Summit 2024 If you can only commit to one training event next year, make sure it’s this one - our annual 2 day conference to include workshops, networking and learning, taking place May 16th & 17th 2024.
+Register here

-If you need any other advice or help with any of the above subjects, please get in touch!
+If you need any other advice or help with any of the above, please get in touch!

 2022 Executive PA Summit Highlights